antonyrichard29/movie_recommendation/README.md

    Lets users select a movie and view 5 similar movie recommendations with their overviews.

 ---
-The dataset used for training and testing the sentiment analysis model is included in this repository.
+The Movies dataset used for generating recommendations is included in this repository.